-Every one that attended up at the writing of the Agile Manifesto was a middle aged white man.
+Every one that attended the writing of the Agile Manifesto was a middle aged white man.
 The group feels that they would have benefited from diversity.
 The invite list did include at least 1 women but none showed up.
 Some wish that Mary Poppendieck, an expert in Lean Software Development, was there but the group did not know her at the time.
 Mary did end up playing a big role right after the creation of the Agile Alliance.

 The Name Agile

 Some Agile Manifesto authors feel that in hindsight they should have come up with a different name.
 “Agile” is too desirable, and so everyone wants to be Agile and everyone claims they are Agile even though there is nothing “Agile” about what they are doing.
-Agile has been watered-down and the meaning behind “Agile” today is not what the authors intended when the coined the term.
+Agile has been watered-down and the meaning behind “Agile” today is not what the authors intended when they coined the term.
 Maybe a less desirable word would have been better but at that time XP or “extreme” scared people.

 The Agile Manifesto is a statement of values and principles.
 It’s about a way of thinking, an approach or a mindset.
 It is something to build on and not a codification of principles.
-Many take as doctrine, gospel or rules you have to follow and forget the uncovering part, the learning part, and the adjusting part.
+Many take it as doctrine, gospel or rules you have to follow and forget the uncovering part, the learning part, and the adjusting part.

 Process and Tools

-The Agile Manifesto authors want to remind as that the 1st Agile value is about People and Interactions over Processes and Tools.
+The Agile Manifesto authors want to remind us that the 1st Agile value is about People and Interactions over Processes and Tools.
 Many immediately jump into tooling.
 We are moving to Agile.
 What tool should we use?
 Or we are using Jira, therefore we are Agile.